-Saliva is a clear, watery fluid produced by the three large salivary glands (submaxillary, sublingual, and parotid) along with several smaller ones.
-In healthy people, saliva normally flows at a rate of 1.5−2.0 milliliters per minute when stimulated (through taste, smell, or thought) and at a rate of 0.3−0.4 milliliters per minute when unstimulated.
-In people with xerostomia, the stimulated saliva flow rate can be as low as 0.5−0.7 milliliters per minute with an unstimulated rate of less than 0.1 milliliters per minute.
+Saliva is a clear, watery fluid produced by the three large salivary glands including the submaxillary, sublingual, and parotid glands, along with several smaller ones.
+In healthy people, saliva normally flows at a rate of 1.5−2.0 milliliters (mL) per minute when stimulated through taste, smell, or thought, and at a rate of 0.3−0.4 mL per minute when unstimulated.
+In people with xerostomia, the stimulated saliva flow rate can be as low as 0.5−0.7 mL per minute with an unstimulated rate of fewer than 0.1 mL per minute.

 Proper saliva production is important for overall patient comfort and dental hygiene.
 Saliva blankets the mouth and teeth with constant moisture, thus providing lubrication and protection to the oral cavity.
 Saliva contains several proteins that function in digestion, antibacterial activity, and maintenance of proper oral pH.

 Insufficient saliva production can affect chewing, swallowing, speech, taste, and dental hygiene.
 Saliva is very important for protecting teeth from dental decay because it limits bacteria growth, neutralizes food acids, and helps wash away food particles lodged in the teeth.

 Symptoms of xerostomia can include a persistent dry mouth and thick or mucous-laden saliva.
 Dental professionals may recognize insufficient pooling of saliva in the mouth during dental exams.